The 3 Phases of Retirement Saving (Plus, How to Avoid the #1 Mistake)

 Phase 1: Accumulation

 When you’re younger, long-term investment might not seem like much of a priority.
-(When I was in my twenties, I spent a whole lot less time thinking about financial markets and economics, and a whole lot more chatting up strangers in nightclubs.)
+(When I was in my twenties, I spent a whole lot less time thinking about my financial future, and a whole lot more chatting up strangers in nightclubs.)
 Your income tends to be low, especially at first.

 You have a lot of competing priorities, and setting aside money for retirement some 40+ years away might not seem urgent.
 It might not even seem important.
 At that age, it’s hard to imagine even turning thirty, let alone turning 65…